Improving Workflow Integration with xPath: Design and Evaluation of a Human-AI Diagnosis System in Pathology: Results Findings

 \quo{System 2 (\xp) actually makes it longer because some of the images have sort of competing opinions --- whether this is mitosis or not \dots So I'd better take a closer look at what the machine suggests.}{3}

-Regarding the perceived effort (\textbf{H2b}), participants reported significantly less effort (as shown in Table \ref{tab:study_quant}, W1, \xp: $\mu$=0.91, ASAP: $\mu$=3.67, $p$=0.002) and a stronger effect on reducing the workload (Table \ref{tab:study_quant}, W2, \xp: $\mu$=5.83, ASAP: $\mu$=2.17, $p$=0.002) while using \xp.
-Pathologists mentioned that automating the process of finding small-scaled histological features, especially mitosis, would save their time and effort ---
+Regarding the perceived effort (\textbf{H2b}), participants reported significantly less effort (Table \ref{tab:study_quant}, W1, \xp: $\mu$=0.91, ASAP: $\mu$=3.67, $p$=0.002) and a stronger effect on reducing the workload (Table \ref{tab:study_quant}, W2, \xp: $\mu$=5.83, ASAP: $\mu$=2.17, $p$=0.002) while using \xp.
+Participants mentioned that automating the process of finding small-scaled histopathological features, especially mitosis, would save their time and effort ---

-\quo{I spend a lot more time crawling around the slide in the high-power looking for mitosis (for system 1), which you don't have to do as much in system 2 (\xp).}{8}
+\quo{I spend a lot more time crawling around the slide in the high-power, looking for mitosis (for system 1), which you don't have to do as much in system 2 (\xp).}{8}